 From Where I Stand: “These children should be in school, instead they are being killed.
 I ask myself: where have we failed as families?”

 Shamsa Abubakar is a Kenyan peacebuilder and the first chairlady of the newly established National Women’s Peace Committee Network in Kenya, supported by UN Women.
-She is a passionate community leader in Mombasa, a coastal city in south-eastern Kenya, and has made it her mission to reform delinquent youths and steer them away from violent criminal gangs and extremist groups - the biggest threat to peace.
+She is a passionate community leader in Mombasa, a coastal city in south-eastern Kenya, and has made it her mission to reform delinquent youths and steer them away from violent criminal gangs and extremist groups - her community's biggest threat to peace.

 I’ve always had it in me to give back to society.
 There are skills that you can study but other qualities come naturally.
 In 2019, security agents killed seven youths who were involved in criminal activity, the eldest was 15.
 As a mother I asked myself – what is happening?!
 These children should be in school, instead they are being killed.
 Where have we failed as families?